 Let’s talk about these different types.

-Whole Life Insurance – is considered to be the most simple form of permanent life insurance.
+Is considered to be the most simple form of permanent life insurance.
 This type of coverage offers a stated amount of protection for the entire life of the insured individual – provided that the policy’s premiums are paid that the policy is not lapsed or canceled.
 Whole life insurance also provides a level amount of premium throughout the life of the policy.
 Therefore, the policyholder does not need to worry about the premium increasing – even if he or she contracts an adverse health condition.
 This type of policy can also build up a considerable amount of cash value over time that the policyholder may borrow against or withdraw should they need the funds for any reason.

-Universal Life Insurance – is a specific type of permanent life insurance which offers low-cost insurance protection like term insurance, yet with a savings component similar to whole life insurance.
+Is a specific type of permanent life insurance which offers low-cost insurance protection like term insurance, yet with a savings component similar to whole life insurance.
 Universal life insurance is known for providing a great deal of flexibility.
 This is because, as the policy holder’s circumstances change, the primary insured can modify the coverage to keep payments affordable.

-Variable Life Insurance – provides permanent death benefit protection, along with a cash value component.
+Provides permanent death benefit protection, along with a cash value component.
 However, with variable life, the policy holder’s funds are allocated to a separate account that contains investment vehicles such as mutual funds.
 This can provide the policyholder with the opportunity to take part in market growth.
 It can also, however, expose them to additional market risk.
 I generally don’t recommend Variable Life due to the inherent risk it comes with.

 While the premiums of permanent life insurance will typically start out to be higher than for a comparable amount of term insurance coverage, over time, a permanent policy can be the better choice for those who are seeking to also build additional savings and want coverage to last forever.